eclipse-esmf/esmf-semantic-aspect-meta-model/README.md

-# BAMM Aspect Meta Model
+# BAMM Aspect Meta Model - Specification

-Public repository dedicated to the Semantic Data Structuring for the BAMM aspect meta model.
+This repository contains the source documents of the specification for the BAMM Aspect Meta Model.

-Stay tuned: content coming soon!